rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 The following components are typically managed through a dotrain file:

+* tokens: Specifying the ERC20 token addresses that are relevant to the order.
 * orders: Defines the order configurations including inputs and outputs
-* scenarios: Specifies different execution scenarios (prod, plot, backtest)
+* scenarios: Specifies different execution scenarios (testing, plottting, production).
 * charts: Visualizes order metrics and simulations
+* deployment: Specifies deployment order and the corresponding scenrios.

 ###  Example dotrain

-The code below is a limit order that buys `WETH` in exchange for USDC on the base network.
+The code below is a limit order that buys `WETH` in exchange for `USDC` on the base network.

 ```
 raindex-version : db14c87f012a76980661802ff424371d6e84552e